decentralized-identity/presentation-exchange/spec/spec.md

 ```
 :::

-If the `from` property contains an array of nested _Submission Requirement_
+If the [[ref:Submission Requirement Object]] has a `from_nested` property, this
-objects, it directs the consumer of the [[ref:Presentation Definition]] to submit
+directs the processing entity to submit inputs such that the number of satisfied
-members such that the number of satisfied _Submission Requirement_ objects is
+[[ref:Submission Requirement Objects]] matches the number requested.
+In the
-exactly `count`.
-In the following example, the `from` property contains an
+following example, the `from_nested` property contains an array of
-array of nested _Submission Requirement_ objects to require either all members
+[[ref:Submission Requirement Objects]] which requests either all members
 from group `"A"` or two members from group `"B"`:

 ::: example Submission Requirement, pick, nested